 HOW TO STAY SAFE IN JAMAICA

-Jamaica, one of the most popular destinations in Caribbean, has declared a state of emergency in 2018 due to high levels of crime and violence around all the tourist areas in Montego Bay Area.
-There is also an ongoing threat of gang violence in some areas in Kingston, the nation`s capital city, where crime is a growing problem.
-However, Jamaica has an amazing natural abundance and it would be shame to miss exploring safe places.
+Jamaica, one of the most popular destinations in the Caribbean, has declared a state of emergency in 2018 due to high levels of crime and violence around all the tourist areas in Montego Bay Area.
+There is also an ongoing threat of gang violence in some areas in Kingston, the nation’s capital city, where crime is a growing problem.
+However, Jamaica has an incredible natural abundance, and it would be a shame to miss exploring safe places.
 As long as you use your common sense and you are aware of your surroundings, you will enjoy this stunning country.

-Don`t wander around alone at night in Ocho Rios, Negril or Montego Bay and avoid dangerous areas.
-Take particular care when withdrawing money from ATMs, don`t carry large amount of cash, or expensive jewellery with you (one of the biggest problems tourists face are actually petty theft).
+Don’t wander around alone at night in Ocho Rios, Negril or Montego Bay and avoid dangerous areas.
+Take particular care when withdrawing money from ATMs, don’t carry a large amount of cash, or expensive jewellery with you (one of the biggest problems tourists face are actually petty theft).

 WHERE TO STAY IN OCHO RIOS JAMAICA

-Jamaica is well-known for its All-inclusive resorts.
+Jamaica is well-known for its all-inclusive resorts.
 If you are thinking about booking a holiday in Ocho Rios and you cannot make up your mind where to stay, check out our review of The CLUB Hotel RIU Ocho Rios.
-This oceanfront resort, with stunning location provides the perfect place for rest and relaxation while staying in Ochi.
+This oceanfront resort, with a stunning location, provides the perfect place for rest and relaxation while staying in Ochi.

 GOOD TO KNOW:

-- The local currency is the Jamaican dollar (J$), which does not have a fixed rate.
-It is possible to pay in USD dollars as well.
+- The local currency is the Jamaican dollar (J$), which does not have a fixed rate, though.
+It is also possible to pay in USD dollars.

 Thank you for reading!
-If you enjoyed this article, please save it to Pinterest 🙂
+If you enjoyed this article, please save it also to Pinterest. 🙂

 Have you been to Ocho Rios in Jamaica?
 What would you like to try?
 Did we miss anything?
 Let us know in the comments below.